Surgical Procedures: Surgery and Staging for Kaposi Sarcoma

 Staging looks at the size of the tumor, where it is, and if it has spread to other organs.
 It also helps figure out what treatment is best.
 Your provider will have you get a few tests to figure out the stage of your cancer.
 These tests may be:

 Radiologic Imaging: Radiology tests can look inside your body at the cancer to see if it has spread.
-These tests can include:
+These tests are:

 Procedures: These can include:

-- Endoscopy: A thin, lighted tube is placed into the esophagus, stomach, and small bowel, which lets the healthcare provider see any abnormal areas within the gastrointestinal (GI) tract.
+• Endoscopy: A thin, lighted tube is placed into your esophagus, stomach, and small bowel, which lets the provider see any abnormal areas within your gastrointestinal (GI) tract.
 Lymph nodes can also be removed for testing.

-- Bronchoscopy: A thin lighted tube is placed into the trachea (windpipe) and larger airways of the lung to look for any abnormal areas needing biopsy and/or fluid sample.
+• Bronchoscopy: A thin lighted tube is placed into your trachea (windpipe) and larger airways of your lung to look for any abnormal areas needing biopsy and/or fluid sample.

-There is no official staging system for Kaposi sarcoma, however, the TIS staging system developed by the AIDS Clinical Trials Group (ACTG) has been used for epidemic Kaposi sarcoma.
-The TIS staging system looks at the size of the tumor, the immune system, and systemic illness (spread of the disease through the body or presence of AIDS related illness).
-The system further describes the stage as good risk (0) and poor risk (1).
+There is no official staging system for Kaposi sarcoma.
+However, the TIS staging system from the AIDS Clinical Trials Group (ACTG) has been used for epidemic Kaposi sarcoma.
+The TIS staging system looks at the size of the tumor, your immune system, and systemic illness (spread of the disease through the body or presence of AIDS-related illness).
+The system also describes the stage as good risk (0) and poor risk (1).

 Some cases of Kaposi sarcoma can be treated with surgery.